Back to class catalog

 What families should know

-- The class is about process, structure, and civic literacy rather than partisan persuasion
+- The class is about process, structure, civic literacy, and public reasoning rather than partisan persuasion

 - Examples and state-focused materials vary by session and are shared before kickoff

-- Students should expect discussion, analysis, and some work with primary or official process summaries
+- Students should expect discussion, analysis, and some work with public documents or official summaries

 - No prior civics background is required unless a future session says otherwise